MikaylaFischler/cc-mek-scada/README.md

 # cc-mek-scada
 Configurable ComputerCraft SCADA system for multi-reactor control of Mekanism fission reactors with a GUI, automatic safety features, waste processing control, and more!

+This requires CC: Tweaked and Mekanism v10.0+ (10.1 recommended for full feature set).

 ## [SCADA](https://en.wikipedia.org/wiki/SCADA)
 > Supervisory control and data acquisition (SCADA) is a control system architecture comprising computers, networked data communications and graphical user interfaces for high-level supervision of machines and processes.
 It also covers sensors and other devices, such as programmable logic controllers, which interface with process plant or machinery.